aplayspace/aplayspace.github.io/pages/home.md

 projects:
   heading: "" # "Projects"
   sub_heading: "" # "A collection of our recent work"
-  limit: 4
+  limit: 6
-  sort: weight # date | weight
+  sort: date # date | weight
   view_more_button_text: "more" # "More Projects"
   view_more_button_link: "/projects" # "/projects"
   columns: 2 # 1 | 2 | 3 | 4